 Bromine is also used to sanitize swimming pools, but it does not break down over time as chlorine does.
 In high doses, it causes many of the same effects to fish as chlorine.

 Copper is used to kill algae in the filter system.
 It is very toxic to fish and can cause reproductive problems as well as tissue damage.
 Copper may also kill the algae that aquatic life needs to eat.

 pH needs to be stable

 pH is a measurement of how acidic or basic the water is.
 Fish have a pretty narrow range of tolerance before they die.
 The ideal pH for aquatic life is between 7 and 8.
 Many times the pH in a pool is within this range.
-However, small but rapid changes in pH, like from draining your pool, can cause serious health problems or death for aquatic life.
+However, when you drain your pool, it causes a rapid change in pH.
+Those small but rapid changes in pH can cause serious health problems or death for aquatic life.